inclusionAI/Ling/README.md

 ## Deployment

 ### vLLM
-vllm supports offline batched inference or launching an OpenAI-Compatible API Service for online inference.
+vLLM supports offline batched inference or launching an OpenAI-Compatible API Service for online inference.

 #### Environment Preparation
 Since the Pull Request (PR) has not been submitted to the vLLM community at this stage, please prepare the environment by following the steps below: